lisabronwyn/228-goal-design-and-build/README.md

 If you have your own hosting, WordPress can be installed easily with one-click in your hosting panel.

+A NOTE ABOUT BLOGGING: even though I've been using WordPress for a long time, I also maintain a blog on Medium.
+It's a wonderful platform to get your thoughts out there to an audience that's easier to acquire than DIY.

-A NOTE ABOUT BLOGGING: since I started using WordPress, many other viable sources have appeared on the scene, most notably, Medium.
-Register your name or brand on Medium to claim your name/brand.
+Register your name or brand on Medium ASAP!

 Medium is also useful to driving traffic to your own site(s).
-Don't forget that you can also cross-post blog entries to both of them.
+Don't forget that you can also cross-post blog entries to both.

 ## DNS (domain name service)

-### Tutorials

 - [ ] Read [DNS Tutorials](http://help.dnsmadeeasy.com/view-tutorials/)
 - [ ] Read [How To Point a Domain Name to Your Site](http://sitebeginner.com/domains/domaintosite/)